 Steps that should be taken by WordPress themes

 When thinking about what jobs good theme should carry out, a very preferable thought used in software engineering can be used which is “Separation of Concern”.
-This idea of using the MVC pattern, although considered outdated or old fashioned by most of the web programmers and is usually ignored is a strong technique.
+This idea of using the MVC pattern, although considered outdated or old-fashioned by most web programmers and is usually ignored is a strong technique.
 It makes sure that nothing in the system is performing too many jobs or doing a lot of work.
 The data becomes the model.
 There are controllers, which are used to act on the data.
-Along with that a “View” is provided which has the job of displaying that data.
+Along with that, a “View” is provided which has the job of displaying that data.

-The most important thing that a good WordPress theme should do is function as source for viewing (and viewing only) the data that is expected by the WordPress to be shown with its help.
+The most important thing that a good WordPress theme should do its function as a source for viewing (and viewing only) the data that is expected by WordPress to be shown with its help.
 Basically, it should only work enough to not provide functionality so that it may not affect the governing or managing area the site has.

-For people making ecommerce and require a WordPress theme that in turn require means to list various products, it is advised that they get WooCommerce, or any other reliable ecommerce plugin.
-The customers wanting to build an ecommerce business can also make their own plugins.
+For people making eCommerce and requiring a WordPress theme that in turn requires means to list various products, it is advised that they get WooCommerce or any other reliable eCommerce plugin.
+The customers wanting to build an eCommerce business can also make their own plugins.
 There are tools, which are not well-known, might not be well-supported, or not be incorporated into the WordPress core as they should have been.
-These tools let a theme declare be dependent on reliable plugins.
+These tools let a theme be declared to be dependent on reliable plugins.